-The use of unmanned aerial vehicles (UAVs, drones) in the public health context is relatively new but has been growing significantly over the last three years.
-UAVs are being used globally to solve some of the most common health logistics challenges by circumventing problematic infrastructures on the ground, speeding up delivery processes and making supply chains more responsive.
+The use of drones (or unmanned aerial vehicles—”UAVs”) in the public health context is relatively new but has been growing significantly over the last three years.
+Drones are being used globally to solve some of the most common health logistics challenges by circumventing problematic infrastructures on the ground, speeding up delivery processes and making supply chains more responsive.
 In addition, UAVs are being used to provide real time-imaging, collect data and map large areas quickly.

-This online course gives an understanding of how UAVs could be used in public health, emergency response and related fields.
+This online course gives an understanding of how drones are being used in public health, emergency response and related fields.
 It serves as an introduction to government agencies and other organizations interested in utilizing drones to improve their operations.

-- Understand the growing use of UAVs in public health and related fields
+- Understand the growing use of drones in public health and related fields

-- Learn about different UAV types and technologies
+- Learn about different drone types and technologies

 Teaching Method: This online course is designed for working professionals to learn the concepts by accessing the content at any time during the course session.
 This approximately 6 to 8-hour online course fits perfectly into any busy schedule as it can be taken at your own pace over a three-week period.
 It includes pre-recorded video lectures, interactive case studies, live videoconference sessions with the faculty/subject matter experts (optional), readings and a quiz.
 Participants will be issued a certificate of completion at the end of the course.